Fauci: US should ‘seriously’ consider vaccine mandate for domestic air travel - NewsBreak

 Biden assured Hutchinson that the federal effort won’t interfere with state actions.
 “This gets solved at the state level,” he said.

-A White House official said the new tests would come from new manufacturing capacity and wouldn’t interfere with existing supply chains.Passenger who attacked Southwest Airlines flight attendant facing 20 years in prison
+A White House official said the new tests would come from new manufacturing capacity and wouldn’t interfere with existing supply chains.HEALTH: CDC recommends shorter COVID isolation, quarantine for all

 Earlier this year the White House explored a domestic vaccination requirement for flights, or one requiring either vaccination or proof of negative test.
 But officials have not been eager to mandate vaccination for domestic air travel because they expected it to face immediate legal challenges, mitigating its potential effectiveness as a tool to drive up vaccinations.